junxit/us-congress-bills-111/metadata.md

 - 2009-07-23 — Introduced in Senate
 - 2009-07-23 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-07-29 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2010-06-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+Without written report.
+- 2010-06-15 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment.
+Without written report.
+- 2010-06-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 430.